juren53/Tesla-Dashcam-Video-Player/README.md

 This code reads reads MP4 files from a Teslacam thumb drive. and plays the collection of front views of the 60 second clips continuously

+TVP is written in Python3 using the OpenCV libraries so it should run on any computer that can read a thumbdrive and runs Python.

 TVP expects to find Teslacam videos on an inserted thumb drive in the directory:

 /TeslaCam/TeslaCam/RecentClips/